Emergency hospital admissions can be really stressful for patients and carers alike, and not something we’re always prepared for.

 For this reason, we’ve put together a list of practical tips to consider in this scenario, so that you don’t need to worry about forgetting anything in the moment.

-- Bring any regular medication that your elderly parent or relative is taking to the hospital, or write this down to show to hospital staff, as they will need to know this information.
+- Bring any regular medication that your elderly parent or relative is taking to the hospital, or bring the list to show the hospital staff.
 You may need to contact their GP for further advice.

 - Check if your elderly parent or relative has an Advance Directive regarding medical interventions, and/or a ‘Do Not Resuscitate’ (DNR) instruction.
 Ask their GP if you don’t know.
 The hospital needs a copy of these documents, which the GP can send.